-- base salary:
+- base salary;

-- · annual cash bonuses; and
+- · discretionary annual cash bonuses; and

 - equity and equity-based compensation pursuant to the 2019 Trinity Capital Inc. Long-Term Incentive Plan (the "2019 Long-Term Incentive Plan").

 We carefully design each NEO's compensation package to appropriately reward the NEO for his or her contribution to the Company and align with the interests of our stockholders.
-This is not a mechanical process, and our Compensation Committee uses its judgment and experience, working in conjunction with our Chief Executive Officer, to determine the appropriate mix of compensation for each NEO.
-Cash compensation consisting of base salary and discretionary annual cash bonuses tied to company performance, the achievement of individual performance goals and other metrics set by the Compensation Committee are intended to incentivize NEOs to remain employed with us and incentivize them to work towards achieving our goals.
-Equity and equity-based compensation may be awarded based on performance expectations set by the Compensation Committee for each individual and, over time, on his or her performance against those expectations.
-We continually assess our mix of short-term cash compensation and longer term equity-based compensation to encourage retention of key employees and align their interests with our stockholders.
+This is not a mechanical process, and our Compensation Committee uses its judgment and experience, working in conjunction with our Chief Executive Officer and with input from its independent third-party compensation consultant, to determine the appropriate level and mix of compensation for each NEO.
+Cash compensation, consisting of base salary and discretionary annual cash bonuses tied to the achievement of individual performance goals and corporate performance metrics set by the Compensation Committee, is intended to incentivize NEOs to remain employed with us and to work towards achieving our goals.
+Equity and equity-based compensation may be awarded based on performance against those expectations.
+We continually assess our mix of short-term cash compensation and longer-term equity-based compensation to encourage retention of key employees and align their interests with our stockholders.

 Base salary.
 Base salary is set at a level so as to recognize the particular experience, skills, knowledge and responsibilities required of the NEOs in their roles.
-In connection with determining the 2021 annual base salaries of the NEOs, the Compensation Committee and management considered a number of factors including the seniority of the individual, the functional role of the position, the level of the individual's responsibility, the ability to replace the individual, the base salary of the individual prior to our formation, and the number of well-qualified candidates available in our area.
-In addition, we considered the annual base salaries paid to comparably situated executive officers of similar entities and other competitive market practices.
-We did not use third-party compensation consultants in connection with determining annual base salaries, but we expect that the Compensation Committee will use Mercer, its third-party compensation consultant, in determining executive officer base salaries going forward.
+In connection with determining the 2022 annual base salaries of the NEOs, the Compensation Committee and management considered a number of factors including the seniority of the individual, the functional role of the position, the level of the individual's responsibility, the ability to replace the individual, and the number of well-qualified candidates available for the role.
+In addition, we considered the annual base salaries paid to comparably situated executive officers of similar entities and other competitive market practices, with input from the Compensation Committee's third-party compensation consultant, Mercer.